zawwz/lxsh/README.md

 > Direct execution introduces direct dependency on lxsh and code parsing overhead,
 > therefore it should be avoided in production environments.

-> stdin is known to not work properly on direct execution as of now

 ### Variable/Function/command listing

 You can list all calls of variables, functions or commands with `--list-*` options